kbrew-dev/kbrew/README.md

 #### Helm

-You use the base URL of the Chart repo and name of chart to be used along with the type as `helm`
+You use the base URL of the Chart repo and name of the chart to be used along with the type as `helm`

 ```
   repository: